 SCANS.IO.
 Scans.io is an Internet-Wide Scan Data Repository.
 It provides a public archive of research data collected through active scans of the Internet through many organizations.
 The repository is hosted by the Censys Team at the University of Michigan.
 While the list of reports might be intimidating, the Censys search engine allows for the investigator to explore data on a specific IP through all the scan reports.

 Shadowserver Foundation.
 The Shadowserver Foundation provides the community with two major services open to any organization.
 First, Shadowserver provides online reports about their scans for Threat Actoractivitiess.
-These reports range for the Conficker Working Group to major vulnerability scanning, to Sinkholed BOTNETs.
+These reports range from the Conficker Working Group to major vulnerability scanning, to Sinkholed BOTNETs.
 All of this can be found on their website – https://www.shadowserver.org/wiki/.
 Second, the Shadowserver Team sends out a daily report to the key authorized team of an Autonomous System (ASN).
 These reports are an “outside in” view of devices inside the ASN which are “connecting” to sinkholes, malware monitoring, botnet monitoring, and other White Hat activities monitoring the badness.
 The daily Sahdowserver reports provide granular reports with time stamps that allow the ASN to review their NAT logs and find the device which is “violated” by a Threat Actor.
 Details for signing up for this service can be found via “Get Reports on your Network.
 A full list of the Shadowserver Reports can be found here: http://www.shadowserver.org/wiki/pmwiki.php/Services/Reports.
 Many ASNs have been “saved” by the Shadownserver reports.
 Their outside in reporting spots Threat Actor activities which have bypassed all other security defenses in the ASN.

 Shodan.
 Shodan IO scans for a range of Internet devices, breaking them down into industry categories.
 Shodan is one of the first to focus on IoT devices which are vulnerable or have been violated.
 Shodan is a growing list of services that start with a freemium and offers “upgrades.”